midtown-ai/glossary/glossary/b.md

  Create a a caption for an image using an encoder-decoder model (unlike the CLIP model, does not use the same embedding space?).

  See also [B], [CLIP Model], [Image Reconstruction], [Multimodal Translation], [Text Reconstruction]

+# Black Box Model

+ A neural network is a black box model as even if you saw the weights you would have difficulties understanding how it comes to a decision.
+In fact it may come to the right answer using the wrong reasons.
+The opposite of a [White Box Model] in relation to [Explainable AI]

+ See also [B], ...

 # Boltzmann Machine